Make It Happen (Mariah Carey song): Music video

-The music video for "Make It Happen" was directed by Marcus Nispel and features Carey performing at a closing church.
+The music video for "Make It Happen" was directed by German director Marcus Nispel and features Carey performing at a closing church.
 Alisa Reyes, best known from Nickelodeon's All That appears on stage with Mariah.
 A benefit being depicted within, titled "Save Our Church", involves several other churchgoers who have congregated there to raise money through song.
 As the video begins, inspectors enter the building, searching the premises prior to its closing.
 Soon after, however, Carey makes her way to the stage with a few background singers and is soon joined inside the edifice by swarming groups of religious individuals.
 As she begins playing the song, an additional choir forms on the small stage with several small children on the upper tiers.
 Several musicians enter the room as the video progresses.

 Towards the video's climax, the crowd cheers Carey and begin clapping and chanting praises.
 Nispel said he added additional raw sounds, such as cheers, praises, and shouts, into the video in order make it feel like a "real, live experience".
 In his biography of Carey, Nickson noted the inclusion of men, women, and children of different races and ages: "The video tried to incorporate and further the song's image of religious belief and racial equality.
 The audience, as they filled into the dusty and deserted building, was made up of the widest cross section possible: old and young (with a strong emphasis on the children), abled and disabled, all races and color."